home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - [Sensor](#sensor)
 - [Camera](#camera)

-Cameras and Doorbells use [Automation and Device Triggers](#automation-and-device-triggers) for events and a [Media Source](#media-source) for capturing media iamges on supported devices.
+Cameras and Doorbells use [Automation and Device Triggers](#automation-and-device-triggers) for events and a [Media Source](#media-source) for capturing media images on supported devices.
 Other device types like Smoke and CO Alarms or Security systems are not currently supported by the SDM API.

 You are in control of the information and capabilities exposed to Home Assistant.
 You can authorize a single device, multiple devices, or different levels of functionality such as motion events, live streams, for any particular device.
 The integration is flexible enough to adapt based on what you allow.

 <div class='note'>

-The Nest Smart Device Management (SDM) API <b>requires a US$5 fee</b>.
+The Nest Smart Device Management (SDM) API **requires a US$5 fee**.

 </div>

 ## Device Access Registration